Lewis Associates e-Newsletter

 "I was too proud and embarrassed to learn study skills"

-"here are always ways around obstaclesÖdonít focus on the hurdles"
+"here are always ways around obstaclesÖdonít focus

 "If it doesn't kill you, it will make you stronger"